 Hello friends, hope you all had a wonderful Christmas, happy New Year and a lovely Pongal!
 I know that I went missing again but back with a decadent vegan red velvet cake recipe!
 As I have mentioned before I'm trying to cut back on baking to get back on a healthy lifestyle.
 I have to do this because I completely lack self control when it comes to sweets.
 So I have decided to cut it at the source itself!
 But don't worry guys, I will keep updating here at least once a week and more often at VegCorner.com.

 During Christmastime I got an order to bake some cupcakes.
-Initially I was requested to make egg free red velvet cupcakes but I told them that I haven’t tried it so far and will stick to vanilla and chocolate itself.
-Actually I have been avoiding the red velvet cupcakes all these days because I’m not comfortable using food colors and that too this particular recipe uses so much of it.
+Initially I was requested to make egg free red velvet cupcakes but I told them that I haven't tried it so far and will stick to vanilla and chocolate itself.
+Actually I have been avoiding the red velvet cupcakes all these days because I'm not comfortable using food colors and that too this particular recipe uses so much of it.
 Also it is quite difficult to find a vegetarian red food color.
 But being the baking enthusiast that I am, I did not want to miss the opportunity to try something new.
 So I started searching the web for a vegan red velvet cupcake recipe and found this in Food.com.
-This recipe is all over the internet and supposedly has featured in Vegan Cupcakes Take Over the World too.
+The recipe is all over the internet and supposedly has featured in Vegan Cupcakes Take Over the World too.
 This recipe is quite similar to the vegan chocolate cake recipe I have posted earlier, except that it does not use as much cocoa powder.
-The cupcakes were crimson in color instead of bright red more like beet cupcakes.
-When I try this recipe the next time for my family I’m going to use pureed beets instead of the food color.
+These vegan red velvet cupcakes were crimson in color instead of bright red and looked more like beet cupcakes.
+When I try this recipe the next time for my family I'm going to use pureed beets instead of the food colour.

-|Vegan Red Velvet Cupcakes Recipe||
+Vegan Red Velvet Cupcakes Recipe

 - 1 cup Non Dairy Milk (I used almond milk)